Vice President of Development, Regional Food Bank of OklahomaCompany: Regional Food Bank of Oklahoma

 The RFBO is a highly respected, well-run, complex organization operating at the highest standards to fulfill its mission.
 The organization’s core values of innovation, stewardship and vitality are at the forefront of its growth and evident in its daily work environment.
 As an innovator, RFBO is a leader in the national Feeding America network; as a steward of its resources, RFBO is implementing LEAN Process Improvement throughout the organization to create an even greater return on donor investment; and the vitality of RFBO’s 120 full time employees is palpable as they work together as one team, with one goal and one mission.

 The RFBO has a comprehensive development program.
-As a member of the executive leadership team, reporting directly to the CEO, the Vice President of Development is responsible for leading resource development efforts at the RFBO, including strategic growth and development, overseeing a strong and vibrant development team, staffing the development efforts of the RFBO Foundation, and managing relationships with strategic major philanthropic partners.
-The Vice President of Development will direct fundraising strategy for the RFBO, will secure major philanthropic gifts for the RFBO, will partner with stakeholders to maximize the RFBO’s fundraising, and will provide senior-level development expertise to the CEO.
+As a member of the executive leadership team, reporting directly to the CEO, the Vice President of Development is responsible for leading resource development efforts at the RFBO, including strategic growth and development, overseeing a strong and vibrant development and marketing team, staffing the development efforts of the RFBO Foundation, and managing relationships with strategic major philanthropic partners.
+The Vice President of Development will direct fundraising and marketing strategy for the RFBO, will secure major philanthropic gifts for the RFBO, will partner with stakeholders to maximize the RFBO’s fundraising, and will provide senior-level development expertise to the CEO.

 - Maintain an active major donor portfolio of 30+ donors.
 Work in close partnership with CEO and other staff leadership on building relationships with major philanthropic partners.